UC-CIC/cloudpro-cdk/README.md

 20) Create a raw/ folder and drop the zip files in here.
 Upload to cdk-propack-stack-bucketpropack
 21) Validate extraction; cdk-propack-stack-bucketpropack will now have a folder called propack
 22) Validate database load; this may take a few minutes for the event to trigger.
 Check cdk-dynamodb-stack-dynamoquestionnaire & cdk-dynamodb-stack-scoring
-23) Sync your API key from API gateway to the cloudfront distribution pointing to your api gateway (*.execute-api.*) by editting the origin and then updating DUMMY on x-api-key to the appropriate value.
+23) Sync your API key from API gateway to the cloudfront distribution pnting to your api gateway (*.execute-api.*) by editting the origin and then updating DUMMY on x-api-key to the appropriate value.
 Save your changes.
 For convenience, you can now update your deploy/destroy script with this value.
 24) Your backend is deployed!
 Proceed to frontend deployment described in the appropriate branch (TLDR; update UI configs and perform s3deploy.bat cdk-userportal-stack-bucketuserportal)
 25) Manually create two cognito users to represent Surgeon 1 & Surgeon 2.
 Set email as verified and generate a password.
 26) Add `custom:isEmployee` attribute to both users with a value of `1`